remotelyliving/php-dns/README.md

 The Chain Resolver can be used to read through DNS Resolvers until an answer is found.
 Whichever you pass in first is the first Resolver it tries in sequence of passing them in.
-It implements the same `DNSQuery` interface as the other resolvers.
+It implements the same `DNSQuery` interface as the other resolvers but with an additional feature set found in the `Chain` interface.

 So something like